ajay7676/node-tinder/README.md

 => read the cookie inside you profile API& find the looged User =>  create userAuth middleware for authentication & set expires time in jwt & cookies

 => Create userSchema Method to getJWT() & validatePassword()

+=> finalize some api list . we will use in App
+=> Create routes for all api & grouping
+=> create routes  Like (authRouter,profileRoute ,requestsRouter )
+=> Move all api from app.js to routes according to route => Import All express Router , we difine in routes folder like   (authRouter,profileRoute ,requestsRouter )